d4tum/mudroid-workshop-2/README.md

 	- Jabber
 	- Native university messaging app with push messages for offline
 - Games
-	- 3D out of our realm, maybe Open
+	- 3D out of our realm, maybe OpenGL?
 	- 2D games
 		- Lots of card games and older games not done yet
 - Admin Tools for Schools, Unis, Businesses, etc.